tywil04/parchment/README.md

 Once the build has been completed, you will find the executables in src-tauri/target/release/bundle

 # Screenshots

+*These screen shots are out of date, some of the settings are no longer present.
+The app still looks the same, however.*

 ![Windows 11 Dark Mode](/screenshots/windows11-dark.png)
 ![Windows 11 Light Mode](/screenshots/windows11-light.png)